-Do you think it is a bit difficult getting the recommended number of servings of fruits and vegetables every day?
-Or maybe it can be a tough challenge getting your kids to eat enough greens?
+Do you find it difficult getting the recommended amount of fruits and vegetables every day?
+Or maybe it can be a bit of a challenge getting your kids to eat enough greens?
 Well then, you are not alone…

 A lot of people find it hard to reach the recommended number of servings of fruits and vegetables.
-Some think it is boring to eat vegetables.
-Some say they don’t like the taste or the texture.
-Some think they take too long to prepare.
-And some find it very difficult to get their kids to eat their veggies.
+And especially lots of kids don’t want to eat their veggies.

 Fruits and vegetables contain a lot of the minerals and vitamins you need to stay healthy.
 They also contain few calories, but a lot of dietary fibre, which is a good combination if you want to maintain or obtain a healthy weight.
 Furthermore, fruits and vegetables can help prevent heart disease, type 2 diabetes and some types of cancer.